 Let’s Talk will be offered via Zoom and/or in satellite locations across campus.
 As a drop-in service, there is no need to schedule an appointment and no paperwork to be completed.
 Students are seen individually on a first-come, first-served basis at the times listed below.
 There may be a wait in the Zoom waiting room if the Let’s Talk staff member is meeting with another student.
 Please wait and we will be with you as soon as we can.
 Let’s Talk appointments are brief (usually between 15-30 minutes) and are meant to be used on an as-needed basis.

-Fridays 1-3PM - Meet with Mariko Lin at the Center for Multicultural Academic Excellence (Oregon Hall-Room 130) or click here:
+Click here for Let's Talk – Tuesday noon 2PM or see Mariko at the Center for Multicultural Academic Excellence (Oregon Hall-Room 130):

 - Meditation and relaxation

 - Mental well-being workshops

 - Social connection

 - Body love

 - 10:00 a.m.–6:00 p.m.

 - 10:00 a.m.–4:00 p.m.